lionelmace/vpc-on-classic-vsi/vsi_is_create_instance_byok.md

        ```
        {:screen}

-2. Use the [ibmcloud is instance-create](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference#instance-create) command and attach the necessary JSON files that specify customer managed encryption for the boot volume and any secondary data volumes that you want to include.
+2. Use the [ibmcloud is instance-create](/docs/vpc-infrastructure-cli-plugin?topic=vpc-infrastructure-cli-plugin-vpc-reference#instance-create) command and attach the necessary JSON files that specify customer-managed encryption for the boot volume and any secondary data volumes that you want to include.
 The `encryption_key` parameter must include a valid CRN for the root key in the Key Protect service.
 See the following [JSON file examples](#vsi-vol-attachment-json) of a boot volume JSON and secondary volume JSON.
 (For more information about creating instances, see [Creating virtual server instances (CLI)](/docs/vpc-on-classic-vsi?topic=vpc-on-classic-vsi-creating-virtual-servers-cli).)

 ## Creating a volume attachment in JSON format
 {: #vsi-vol-attachment-json}

-When creating either a boot volume or data volume during VSI provisioning, you must specify a JSON file to define the volume parameters.
+When you create either a boot volume or data volume during VSI provisioning, you must specify a JSON file to define the volume parameters.
 See the following JSON file examples.

 ### Example boot volume JSON file
 {: #boot-volume-byok-json}